pomkos/whereis/README.md

 # Description
 Simple webgui to update and present travel plans.
+Webgui thanks to the `streamlit` package.
 Features include:

 * Upload multiple plane tickets from google.com/trips, extract information using `pytesseract`, and present it
 * Uploaded tickets will be stored in images folder as `ticket_1.png` etc